dacharyc/shattered-ring-website/content/app/games/index.md

 The Games view gives you a nice roundup of stats from each playthrough.
 Completionists can appreciate clearing all of the locations or completing all of the quests in a game.
-And who wouldn't enjoy claiming bragging rights over your friends about meeting more NPCs or clearing more locations?
+And who wouldn't enjoy claiming bragging rights over your friends about meeting more NPCs, clearing more locations, or defeating more bosses?